 What Impacts Workplace Culture?

-Many factors go into developing culture in the workplace, these can include the following:
+Many factors go into developing a culture in the workplace, these can include the following:

 As mentioned earlier, employees tend to spend more time in the workplace than at home so they want to find an environment that makes them feel included and uplifted.
 Your office space also can play a huge role in affecting your workplace culture.
 Are workspaces large and open?
 Are there standing desks or couches available for comfort?
 What objects or physical signs are hanging on the walls?
 Different companies value different things so the way you are utilizing your workspace often showcases what you expect from your employees and what you prioritize most.